 6. Refrigerator/freezer thermometer

 While it can be a lot to process, there are myriad reasons to purchase a thermometer.
 There are lots of options on the market.
-The first consideration for me is usually budget, but from there, it’s helpful to think about how much time each option takes to get an accurate reading and how versatile it is with regards to different food options.
+The first consideration for me is usually budget, but from there, it’s helpful to think about how much time each option takes to get an accurate reading and how versatile it is with regard to different food options.
 Getting a precise temperature when cooking meat can make all the difference in your next meal!